The Relation between Sensitivity Training and the Buddhist Teachings

 Deconstructing Deceptive Appearances

 Then we have a series of exercises of deconstructing deceptive appearances, projections.
-First we visualize life’s changes, like the deceptive appearance of somebody being only one age and only that way forever.
+First we visualize life’s changes, like someone growing old, in order to deconstruct the deceptive appearance of the person being only one age and only that way forever.
 It’s how we perceive it.
 We see somebody, for instance an old person with Alzheimer’s and we think they were always like that.
 We don’t think at all that they were a regular functioning person; they had a life, they had a profession, they had a family and so on.
 It’s as if they were only that and only that way forever, this Alzheimer’s person that doesn’t even know their own name.
 And then we’re afraid to interact with them; we’re afraid to touch them even.

 Like for instance we’re with somebody, our partner and they’re upset, and then we say, “Oh, you’re always upset.”
 What does that mean?
 That every moment of their life from the time that they were a baby until now and until they die, they’re upset?
 We forget about life’s changes, that there are so many different other situations.
 We don’t see that situation in the context of the whole relationship.
 That’s very important in relationships, where we tend to forget the whole context of all the different aspects of our interaction with somebody.
 Just because one particular instance now is so dramatic, we tend to think that that’s it, you know?
 That’s a complete inflation, isn’t it?